Austin-M-Kay/Drift_Diffusion_Simulator/README.md

 ***

-Please report any errors or requests to Austin Kay at a.m.kay.954708@swansea.ac.uk.
+Please report any errors or suggestions/requests to Austin Kay at a.m.kay.954708@swansea.ac.uk.